This first of a series of articles focuses on financial matters for couples planning to move in together.

 The budget

-You can start with a simple budget of your income and expenses before you look at housing.
+If you are ready to figure things out as a household, you can start with a simple budget of your income and expenses before you look at housing.
 Look at your combined monthly income.
 Then, write down your individual expenses (phone contracts, subscriptions, student loans, debt, etc.), plus your allocations to savings and any investments.
 Add it all up and calculate how much you will need for shared household expenses: utilities, food, rent, insurance, and so forth.
 This will help you determine where you stand and what you can afford together.
-Later on, and if you wish to draft a full household budget, we recommend you try our blog post on creating a
+Later on, and if you wish to draft a full household budget, we recommend you try our blog post on creating a full budget.

 To share or not to share accounts